Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #
 ### Granting Access to Azure Key Vault

-Before the Logic App can run successfully, the key vault connection created during deployment must be granted access to the key vault storing your app registration client secret.
+Before the Logic App can run successfully, the key vault connection created during deployment must be granted access to the key vault storing your app registration client secrets, located in the **tenant that is to receive the data**.

 From the key vault "**Access policies**" page in the tenant receiving the data, click "**Create**".